Skip to main content

 Two men checking boat licences

-Licence your boat
+License your boat

-What types of boat need a licence?
+What types of boats need a licence?

-All portable, unpowered craft (those without motors) such as canoes, kayaks, dinghies, rowing boats, paddleboards and even light inflatable craft, also require licensing.
+All portable, unpowered craft (those without motors), such as canoes, kayaks, dinghies, rowing boats, paddleboards and even light inflatable craft, also require licensing.
 Further information on unpowered craft can be found in our paddle sports section.

 Before you purchase a licence